awsdocs/amazon-ec2-user-guide/doc_source/iam-policy-structure.md

 To specify a resource in an IAM policy statement, use its Amazon Resource Name \(ARN\)\.
 For more information about specifying the ARN value, see [Amazon Resource Names \(ARNs\) for Amazon EC2](#EC2_ARN_Format)\.
 If an API action does not support individual ARNs, you must use a wildcard \(\*\) to specify that all resources can be affected by the action\.

-To see tables that identify which Amazon EC2 API actions support resource\-level permissions, and the ARNs and condition keys that you can use in a policy, see [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html) in the *IAM User Guide*\.
-Condition keys for Amazon EC2 are also further explained in a later section\.
+To see tables that identify which Amazon EC2 API actions support resource\-level permissions, and the ARNs and condition keys that you can use in a policy, see [Actions, resources, and condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html)\.

 Keep in mind that you can apply tag\-based resource\-level permissions in the IAM policies you use for Amazon EC2 API actions\.
 This gives you better control over which resources a user can create, modify, or use\.
 For more information, see [Granting permission to tag resources during creation](supported-iam-actions-tagging.md)\.